dwavesystems/dwave-preprocessing/README.rst

     import dwave.preprocessing

 Currently, this package contains an implementation of roof duality, an algorithm used for finding minimizing assignments of a polynomial's variables.
-For details on implementation and usage, see this package's Reference Documentation.
+For details on the algorithm and how to use it, see the package's Reference Documentation.

 .. index-end-marker